MSc Advanced Computing

 Applying for the MSc in Advanced Computing

-Applications deadline is 31 July 2021; however, please be advised that we reserve the right to close applications before this date.
-As such, we recommend applying sooner rather than later.
+Applications for October 2024 entry are open; the deadline is 31st July, 2024.
+However, please be advised that we reserve the right to close applications before this date if sufficient offers have been made.
+We therefore strongly recommend applying sooner rather than later.

 The list of current modules is included below.
 Please note that the exact list of modules offered in a given year may be subject to change.